hoge1e3/petit-node/README.md

 - pNode.boot(options)
    - Initialize petit-node
-   - options
+   - `options` can include following attributes:
       - `init` A function called on boot, the argument object has `FS` object in [@hoge1e3/fs](https://www.npmjs.com/package/@hoge1e3/fs).
 If the return value is file object, petit-node imports the file.
-   - aliases
+      - `aliases`
-      - Specifies object the configures aliases.
+         - Specifies object that configures aliases.
          - The key is module path (that specifies after import)
          - The value is the module object which is imported
+         - This allows use `import * as value from "key"` from programs in vitual file system.
 - pNode.importModule(f)
    - import module from vitrual file system
    - `f` is a file object of [@hoge1e3/fs](https://www.npmjs.com/package/@hoge1e3/fs)